how to list things in an essay

 Examples of essay outlines.
 Examples of outlines for different types of essays are presented below: an argumentative, expository, and literary analysis essay.
 Argumentative essay outline.
 This outline is for a short argumentative essay evaluating the internet's impact on education.
 It uses short phrases to summarize each point.

-Give yourself a broad topic to write about.
 Then, on a pad of paper or a word processor, write continuously for two or three minutes.
 Don't stop, not even for a moment.
 Write down anything that comes to mind, no matter how nonsensical it seems, as long as it somehow relates to the topic you began with.
-If you need to, time yourself to make ...
+If you need to, time yourself to make sure you write for a few minutes straight.